hackaye/compute-space/README.md

 ## Get to know the app

 This starter kit changes the behavior of a website at the edge.
-Check out the <a href="https://suesmith.github.io/" target="_blank">origin version of the site</a> – you might notice that the style is different at the edge, that's because our Compute code switches the stylesheet.
+Check out the <a href="https://suesmith.github.io/" target="_blank">origin version of the site</a>.

 In your codespace preview:

 * Try opening a page that doesn't exist: `/ohno`
 * Now try a page that the origin returns as JSON: `/data.json`
-* Take a look in the `src/index.js` file for the code!

 Explore the code: